Aaron Schock: 2014

 After the 2012 election, there was speculation about Schock's ambitions for higher political office, including a Roll Call article noting that Schock's new district in central Illinois had been drawn, during redistricting after the 2010 census, to be very safe, leading to suggestions that Democrats were trying to keep him happy in the House and away from any statewide bid.
-An Illinois Republican was quoted as saying, "I think he would be the top candidate on the Republican side if Dick Durbin retired or if he wanted to run for governor ...
+An Illinois Republican was quoted as saying, "I think he would be the top candidate on the Republican side if Dick Durbin retired or if he wanted to run for governor.
 His ability to fundraise and be popular with conservatives without coming across as an ideologue would suit him well if he chooses to run."
 In November 2012, it was reported that Schock had met with officials at the Republican Governors Association to explore the possibility of running for Governor of Illinois in 2014.
 However, in April 2013, Schock announced that he would not be running for governor, and would instead be seeking election to a fourth term in Congress.

 Schock won the November 2014 general election with 75% of the vote, defeating Democrat Darrel Miller.

 Legislation

 Two weeks after taking office in 2009, Schock proposed an amendment, which passed, to the Troubled Asset Relief Program Accountability Act, to create a searchable website so Americans could see where bailout funds were being spent.
 The act's sponsor, Democrat Barney Frank, said "this is a very thoughtful amendment and it will greatly enhance things."

 In February 2009, President Barack Obama invited Schock to fly with him on Air Force One for a visit to a Caterpillar plant in East Peoria, Illinois.
 During the visit, Obama appealed to Schock to support the $787 billion stimulus bill which was up for a vote the next day in Congress, but Schock ultimately voted against the legislation.

-During his first year in Congress, Schock passed more legislation than any other Republican freshman.
+During his first year in Congress, Schock sponsored more passed legislation than any other Republican freshman.
 In 2010 he secured $40.7 million in funding for Illinois.